Why GIVA?

 Family Offices & UHNWIs

 Generational wealth preservation in a stable global system, documented social returns, and a legacy framework with historic significance that no financial instrument can provide.
-What should the family name mean in a hundred years?
-GIVA provides a clear, structured, and verifiable answer—measured not by wealth accumulated, but by what was done with it.
+GIVA provides a clear, structured, and verifiable answer to the question of what a family name should mean over the next century.
 A family name permanently associated with lasting human progress.

-Perhaps for the first time at global institutional scale, humanity possesses both the resources and the knowledge to decisively address extreme poverty.
-The giving standard, the institutional community, and the proportional benchmarks are in place.
+For the first time at global scale, humanity possesses both the resources and the knowledge to credibly advance the elimination of extreme poverty.
+The coordinating body, the disciplined giving model, and the common benchmarks are established.
 What remains is the question of which institutions will choose to lead.

 Join the Give 1% Alliance